grumpyjames/birding-almanac/blog/inaugural-birds-with-friends/inaugural-birds-with-friends.md

 </figure>

-We move on down the causeway, discovering Dunnocks in the brambles, and a pair of Great-crested Grebe pair-bonding off to the right.
+We move on down the causeway, discovering Dunnocks in the brambles, and a duo of Great-crested Grebe pair-bonding off to the right.
 As we come to the transition between the Radar Pool and the Flamingo Pool (named for...what precisely?), we slow our pace a little - the scrubby brambly stuff gets a bit wider here, and this is _exactly_ where I've